 Description: The numeric or symbolic error specification returned by the database back-end.
-The values and se-
+The values and semantics of this are interface specific.
+Initarg: :secondary-error-id

 Description: The secondary numeric or symbolic error specification returned by the database back-end.
 The values